google-research/robopianist/robopianist/music/data/README.md

 ## `pig_single_finger`

-This directory will be created after the PIG dataset has been downloaded from the official website and upon running `examples/pig_preprocess.py`.
-These MIDI files retain their original license.
+This directory will be created after the PIG dataset has been downloaded from the official website and upon running `robopianist preprocess`.
+These MIDI files (saved as `.proto` files) retain their original license.